vorticityxyz/Gaia-api/README.md

 ## Installation
-1. Clone the public git repository on to your working directory
+1. Clone the public git repository to your working directory
 ```bash
 git clone https://github.com/VorticityXYZ/GaiaAPI /working-directory
 ```
-2. Get a token and certificate file by contacting Vorticity.
+2. Get in touch with Vorticity (<hello@vorticity.xyz>) for a token and certificate file.
-3. Copy these files to the working directory.
+3. Copy these two files to your working directory.

 ## Usage
 ### Examples